rhm-1697/ecology/README.md

 ## Data Sources

-- Corine Landcover 2018 — European Environment Agency
+- Corine Landcover 2018 — European Environment Agency (publicly available at [land.copernicus.eu](https://land.copernicus.eu))
-- Resistance values — Stringer et al. (2018), *The Feasibility of Reintroducing Pine Martens to the Forest of Dean and Lower Wye Valley*, Gloucestershire Wildlife Trust
+- Resistance values — Stringer et al. (2018), *The Feasibility of Reintroducing Pine Martens to the Forest of Dean and Lower Wye Valley*, Gloucestershire Wildlife Trust (values documented in the project report)
-- National park boundaries — Scottish Natural Heritage / NatureScot
+- National park boundaries — Scottish Natural Heritage / NatureScot (publicly available at [spatialdata.gov.scot](https://www.spatialdata.gov.scot))

+> **Note:** Input data files are not included in this repository.
+The Corine Landcover and national park boundary datasets are publicly accessible at the links above.
+The full methodology and resistance parameterisation are documented in `corridor_analysis_report.pdf`.

 ---